gottfried-github/ajv-errors-to-data-tree/readme.md

 <!-- It treats the given `path` array as a directed path, in the descending order: the first node in the array is the root node, the second is it's child and so on.
 It iterates the `path` starting from the root node and .
 It parses the given `root` object starting at the root level. -->

 If a node in `path` is an array item, and the parent node in `root` exists and is not an array, `mergePath` will throw.
+Such case is described in `Invalid input handling in toTree/2.`